-City Attorney Patrick Muñoz, a partner with Rutan, with the assistance of partner Douglas Dennington and associate Jennifer Farrell, represented Dana Point.
+City Attorney Patrick Muñoz, a partner with Rutan & Tucker, with the assistance of partner Douglas Dennington and associate Jennifer Farrell, represented Dana Point.

 The appeal contended that the city’s zoning ordinances that did not expressly recognize medical marijuana dispensaries as permitted uses constituted a zoning ban on dispensaries and that state law, specifically the Compassionate Use Act (CUA) and the Medical Marijuana Program Act (MMPA), preempts cities from adopting zoning bans on dispensaries.

 The Court dismissed the appeal on the basis that a “member” of a so called “collective” does not have standing to raise challenges to a City’s zoning laws.
 The court made note of her assertions that she has a right to access marijuana.
 In its dismissal of the appeal, the Court pointed out that the only rights that exist under the CUA and MMPA are statutory and specifically the right of a group to collectively or cooperatively produce marijuana.